 2. Basque Shepherd Dog

-Highlights: Outgoing, Calm, Affectionate
+Highlights: Outgoing, Calm, Loving

 Despite being around for thousands of years, the Basque Shepherd dog was originally grouped with their close cousins: the Catalan Sheepdog and Pyrenean Shepherd.
 It wasn’t until 1996 that the Royal Canine Society in Spain finally recognized this breed.